dannysmith/eurotas-ruby/README.md

 - `FOLDER_MAP` - A regular expression (explained below).
 Leading and trailing slashes are optional.
 - `GITHUB_USERNAME` - The username of the github account you want to push to the destination repo.
 - `GITHUB_PASSWORD` - The password of the github account you want to push to the destination repo.
+- `GITHUB_EMAIL` - The email address you want to make commits to the destination repo.

 You can run the app locally with